 The Beginning of “Fleet Management”

-In the late 1930s, rent-a-car services were gaining popularity in the US, leasing deals were used by many dealers of fixed assets, large companies already had their own large car fleets, and car dealers offered extended warranties and service for the cars they sold.
-Just then another car dealer came on the scene who will leave his mark on leasing history.
+In the late 1930s, Rent-a-car (or car rental) is the...
+More services were gaining popularity in the US, leasing deals were used by many dealers of fixed assets, large companies already had their own large car fleets, and car dealers offered extended warranties and service for the cars they sold.
+Just then another car See Supplier...
+More came on the scene who will leave his mark on leasing history.
 This is Zolman (Zollie) Frank.

 “Customers no longer had to worry about buying, reselling or maintaining their cars or the costs involved.
 What they were required to do was pour gas in the car and pay a monthly fee of $ 45. ”